Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ### Features Left to Implement

-- An interactive Calendar so classes could be booked online
+- An interactive Calendar with timead and dates, so classes could be booked online
-- A newsletter sign up section
+- A newsletter sign up section with an auto responder

 ## Testing